alexonxxx/DDD-shop/README.md

 - Select "JUnit"
 - Write into Name: "Test All"
 - Select in Test Kind: "All in Package"
-- Write into Package: "com.drpicox.blog"
+- Write into Package: "com.alexonxxx.blog"

 To test one test:
 - Go to the test